Alcudia, Majorca, Balearic Islands

 Playa Blanca, Lanzarote, Canary Islands

 Albir, Costa Blanca, Spain

 La Oliva, Fuerteventura, Canary Islands

 Ayia Napa, Cyprus

 Uniting wonderful beaches, year-round sunshine, countless attractions, shopping and nightlife, holidays in Miami Beach have something for everyone to enjoy.

 Situated on the south-east tip of Florida, the barrier island is connected by bridges to mainland Miami.
 Miami Beach boasts 15 miles of golden sandy beaches that are perfect for soaking up the sun or snorkelling in the crystal clear waters.

 More than a beach holiday destination, the cosmopolitan Miami Beach is bordered by many attractions, including the world-famous Ocean Drive which is perfect for celebrity spotting and retail therapy.
-Explore the Art Deco District where architecture and art combine on South Beach.
+With our cheap holidays you can explore the Art Deco District where architecture and art combine on South Beach.
 Or you can take a walk on the Miami Beach Boardwalk.
 If you fancy some shopping, visit Lincoln Road or watch the sunset at South Pointe Park.
 For a truly fantastic American holiday in 2018/2019, hit Miami Beach!

 Surprisingly, Miami Beach contains the biggest cruise ship port in the world and with a distinct Latin feel, this city will surprise you in more ways than one.

 The endless list of attractions means that whether you are here for a romantic break, a party or a vacation with the family you will always find something to do on your holiday in Miami Beach.